 - 2 reported killed

-The attack came shortly after a US special forces raid targeting an al Qaeda-linked house in the Baihan area of Bayda province left scores dead, including a US serviceman and at least two children.
+The attack came shortly after a US special forces raid targeting an al Qaeda-linked house in Bayda province left scores dead, including a US serviceman and nine children under 13 years of age.

 29 January 2017